Answer:

 Generally, most G-SYNC monitors are not worth it.

-Sure, it wouldn’t have a G-SYNC module, but it might have a higher resolution, a faster refresh rate, or a higher-quality panel, which would provide you with an overall better gaming experience than G-SYNC.
+Sure, it wouldn’t have a G-SYNC module, but it can have a higher resolution, a faster refresh rate, or a higher-quality panel, which would provide you with an overall better gaming experience than G-SYNC.

 Here are some examples.